-A lightweight inflatable device to help people suffering from neuromuscular conditions regain shoulder mobility
+A lightweight inflatable device to help people experiencing arm weakness from neuromuscular conditions regain shoulder mobility

-Like other soft wearable robots at the Wyss Institute, the inflatable shoulder-assistive device is developed using a ‘human-in-the-loop’ approach by closely involving human subjects and patients at all stages of the process.
-This enables step-by-step modifications that improve both the technical performance of the devices as well as facilitate their adoption in the personal and social context of wearers’ lives.
+Like other soft wearable robots at the Wyss Institute, the inflatable shoulder support device is being developed using a “human-in-the-loop” approach by closely involving human subjects and patients at all stages of the process.
+This method enables step-by-step modifications that improve both the technical performance of the devices as well as facilitate their adoption in the personal and social contexts of the wearers’ lives.

-The inflatable shoulder-assistive device technology is available for licensing.
+The soft robotic shoulder support technology is available for licensing.